 It’s important to acknowledge that this option doesn’t apply to people who don’t have a visa that gives them permission to work in Germany.
-If you hold a tourist visa or a job search visa for example, you’re not permitted to work.
+If you hold a tourist visa or a job search visa, for example, you’re not permitted to work.

-What’s more, working “under-the-table” is highly illegal, and you, and the person who hired you, could face serious legal and financial consequences, and even deportation.
+What’s more, working “under the table” is highly illegal, and you, and the person who hired you, could face serious legal and financial consequences, and even deportation.

 It’s a tough time out there in the world right now and it’s perfectly understandable if you take on paying work when you shouldn’t.
-If you decide to do so knowing the risks, be careful and take care. i.e. You may not be covered by insurance if you get hurt on “the job”.
+If you decide to do so knowing the risks, be careful and take care. i.e. You may not be covered by insurance if you get hurt on the job.

-6) Apply at startups
+6) Apply At Startups

 Startups offer promise and opportunity.

 Startups are one of the best ways to find a job in Berlin.
-Startups are more open to hiring foreigners than more traditional German companies – so much so that they purposely seek and hire talent from all around the world, relocating people to Berlin just to work for them.
-Scoring work at a startup is an exciting opportunity to help build a brand new company from the ground-up.
+Startups are more open to hiring foreigners than more traditional German companies; so much so that they purposely seek and hire talent from all around the world, relocating people to Berlin just to work for them.
+Scoring work at a startup is an exciting opportunity to help build a brand-new company from the ground up.
 Another perk is that startups usually offer a challenging, fun working environment with international teams.

 Startups come with other fun things like regular parties, Friday evening socials with free booze, and other things like gym memberships, free transit passes, and more.
-The social aspect is especially appealing and I’ve made some of my best friends through work.
+The social aspect is especially appealing and I’ve actually made some of my best friends through work.

-Don’t take make a decision to take a job at a startup lightly.
+Don’t take make the decision to take a job at a startup lightly.
 While the promise of working at a fun and young startup may seem awesome, there are unfortunate and common realities with many Berlin startups.
-Startup jobs tend to pay less than industry average, the company may be run by inexperienced founders, and involve a toxic work environment where bullies thrive and overwork is encouraged.
-The startup industry is highly competitive and it’s not uncommon for companies close their doors or go through regular downsizing exercises.
+Startup jobs tend to pay less than the industry average, the company may be run by inexperienced founders, and involve a toxic work environment where bullies thrive and overwork is encouraged.
+The startup industry is highly competitive and it’s not uncommon for companies to close their doors or go through regular downsizing exercises.

-As startups are more prone to financial woes than larger companies, be sure to research them in advance and apply at the ones that have solid financial backing, are (or soon will be) generating revenue, show a track record of a successful business strategy, and/or have signed up big-name clients.
+As startups are more prone to financial woes than larger companies, be sure to research them in advance and apply to the ones that have solid financial backing, are (or soon will be) generating revenue, show a track record of a successful business strategy, and/or have signed up big-name clients.

 Look to apply for jobs at Berlin startups that are more mature, around 3 – 5 years old, vs ones that opened their doors within the past 6 months – 1 year.

 I’d also recommend looking on websites like Glassdoor or AngelList to see reviews from people who’ve worked for those companies.
 Google the company name and check out recent news articles about them.
 Are they unethical like N26, trying to quell their staff’s effort to form a work council?
-Has the company secured a massive round of funding like Gorillas.
+Has the company secured a massive round of funding like Blacklane?